Copyright troll: Righthaven

 In 2010, copyright holding company Righthaven LLC was called a copyright troll by commentators, after it purchased copyrights to a number of old news articles from Stephens Media, at the time the publisher of the Las Vegas Review-Journal, based on a business model of suing bloggers and other Internet authors for statutory damages for having reproduced the articles on their sites without permission.

 The matter was covered by the Los Angeles Times, Bloomberg News, Wired News, Mother Jones, The Wall Street Journal, the Boston Herald, and other newspapers and news blogs, as well as the Electronic Frontier Foundation, which offered to assist the defendants.
 The paper's competitor, the Las Vegas Sun, covered all 107 of the lawsuits as of September 1, 2010, describing it as the first known instance of a copyright troll buying the rights to a news story based on finding that its copyright had been infringed.
 The Review-Journal's publisher responded by defending the lawsuits, and criticizing the Sun for covering them.

 In August, 2010, the company entered an agreement with WEHCO Media in Arkansas to pursue similar actions, and announced that it was in negotiation with a number of other publishers.
 Wired magazine described the activity as "borrowing a page from the patent trolls", and noted that the company was demanding $75,000 from each infringer, and agreeing to settlements of several thousand dollars per defendant.

 In April 2011, a Colorado court ruled in Righthaven v.
 Hill that:

 Although Plaintiff's business model relies in large part upon reaching settlement agreements with a minimal investment of time and effort, the purpose of the courts is to provide a forum for the orderly, just, and timely resolution of controversies and disputes.
 Plaintiff's wishes to the contrary, the courts are not merely tools for encouraging and exacting settlements from Defendants cowed by the potential costs of litigation and liability.

 By the second half of 2011, defendants with resources to fight Righthaven in court were winning cases on grounds that their usage fell within the fair use doctrine and that Stephens Media had actually not assigned full ownership of the copyrighted material to Righthaven.
 Righthaven was also sanctioned by at least one judge for failing to disclose that Stephens Media got a 50 percent cut of any lawsuit proceeds involving the Review-Journal.
 Successful defendants demanded court costs and legal fees, which Righthaven refused to pay.
 By December 2011, Righthaven was insolvent and on the auction block.

 Visual Rights Group

-In 2021, the term was coined by a Belgian judge in reference to Permission Machine, which later changed its name to Visual Rights Group.
+In 2021, the term was used by a Belgian judge in reference to Permission Machine, which later changed its name to Visual Rights Group.
 This company scanned photos on the internet and sent large damage claims without asking for the removal of the material.
 In a case of 2 October 2024 the Court of Appeal of Antwerp dismissed this argument and praised the activities of these companies as necessary for the photographers and authors to uphold their rights.